ShaunCurtis/CEC-Publish/Building a Database Application in Blazor - Part 4.md

 ### Components

-For a detailed look at components read my Article [A Dive into Blazor Compoents](https://www.codeproject.com/Articles/5277618/A-Dive-into-Blazor-Components).
+For a detailed look at components read my article [A Dive into Blazor Components](https://www.codeproject.com/Articles/5277618/A-Dive-into-Blazor-Components).

 I divide components into four categories:
 1. Views - these are routed components/views.